manolaz/agilelab-devops-technical-test/answser.md

 I didn't use SysVinit and Upstart.

 ## Do you know FHS?
 How to manage package compile?
+FHS is about he File System structure compositions of Linux based OS.

 ## Should you clean trash in your server when change role?

 ## Do you have server naming schema?
 What about hostname of you server?
-YES, I do the naming schema for server, it wil base on the [PRODUCTNAME]-[COMPONENT]-[ENVIRONMENT]-[Order]
+YES, I do the naming schema for server, it wil base on the [PRODUCT]-[COMPONENT]-[ENVIRONMENT]-[Numbering] For hostname naming convention, I will use (Service / Product) name for the hostname.
+Name lenght limits should be under 36 characters.

 ## How long uptime of your server?
 Do you update new version OS?
 The uptime for server will be about 48 Hours, restart scheduled on lowest traffic timeline.
-Abot New version OS will be update regularly in 2 weeks.
+For the IoT project I have managed,the OS will be update regularly in 2 weeks.

 ## Do you use key or password for ssh, do you have policy for password?
 I use KEY for SSH.
 For password, the POlicy are setup for

 ## Do you use firewall on your server?
 On Ubuntu, I have used UFW.

 ## Do you know Heartbleed, Shellshock and POODLE?
-No, I didn't  use them yet.
+Heartbleed, Shellshock and POODLE are OpenSSL related bugs for linux based OS.
+We should take care about the updating for SSL and TLS version of the servers.

 ## Do you use redis or mongod?
 How to authentication them?
 What user of process mongod or redis?

 ## How do you deploy code to server?
 Do you use git pull for deployment?
-I am using GIT for deployment.
+I am using GIT for deployment on dev/staging/product.
+Yes, I used "GIT PULL" for deployment.